Oyin Adejobi

 Chief Oyin Adejobi (1926–2000) was a Nigerian dramatist and actor.
 His name, Oyin, means "Honey".

+Biography

 He wrote and performed in a variety of Yoruba productions on the stage, television and in movies.
 He was married to actress Grace Oyin-Adejobi until his death.

 He was especially well known for his autobiographical movie Orogun Adedigba.
 He also had a weekly television show, Kootu Asipa "Ashipa Court" on Nigerian Television Authority, Ibadan.
 The 'Oyin Adejobi Popular Theatre Company' is named after him.